aviv15616/GOAP2D/README.md

 All NPCs can gather resources, build stations, and use any station.

+## Saboteur
+In addition to standard GOAP-driven NPCs, the simulation includes a **Saboteur** agent.

+The saboteur is implemented as a dedicated behavior controller rather than a full GOAP goal or action.
+It continuously observes other NPCs and detects when an agent is actively moving toward a station for usage.
+Using the same movement, travel-time estimation, and station-selection APIs exposed by the GOAP system, the saboteur evaluates whether it can reach the target station before the intended user.

+If it determines that it can arrive first by a sufficient margin, the saboteur moves to the station and destroys it, forcing the affected NPC to replan (e.g., gather resources and rebuild the station).

+Although the saboteur is not driven by its own GOAP plan, it heavily reuses the GOAP agent infrastructure for navigation, timing estimation, and world interaction.
+Conceptually, it functions as a **hybrid agent** — not fully GOAP-driven, but tightly integrated with the GOAP framework.

 ## Requirements
 - Unity 2021 LTS or newer
 - 2D project